 We actively seek to work with parents and /or carers and value the contributions they make.
-The GLC has set out a Partnership Plan to welcome visitors to our academies, and to ensure that student's needs are central to all discussions.
+Parents/carers of a pupil on the SEND register will be given the opportunity to provide information and express their views about the pupil's SEND and the support provided.
+They will be invited to participate in discussions and decisions about this support.
 Parents / carers are encouraged to be fully involved with:

-- Offering and including their views within all statutory paperwork and procedures; - Engaging fully with parents' evenings, mentoring and annual reviews; - Regular and effective communication between home and the academy, which may include planners, communication logs, telephone calls and meetings, where both home & academy share pertinent information; - Supporting their child / children with their learning and additional needs, as discussed in reviews; - Attending academy events; - Discussing their child's / children's day with them, including what rewards they may have received and what they did that was new or interesting;

-- Sharing key information with the academy that may affect their child; - Completing an annual questionnaire to reflect on the progress and support of their child and give their views on what else could be achieved and how.
+- Offering and including their views within all statutory paperwork and procedures; - Engaging fully with parents' evenings, mentoring and annual reviews; - Regular and effective communication between home and the academy, which may include planners, communication logs, telephone calls and meetings, where both home & academy share pertinent information; - Supporting their child / children with their learning and additional needs, as discussed in reviews; - Attending academy events; - Discussing their child's / children's day with them, including what rewards they may have received and what they did that was new or interesting; - Sharing key information with the academy that may affect their child; - Completing an annual questionnaire to reflect on the progress and support of their child and give their views on what else could be achieved and how.